Overview

 Governance of Sustainability

-The Group Sustainability and Governance Committee (GSGC) convenes every quarter and assists the Board in fulfilling its responsibilities in advocating and fostering a culture of sustainability, ethical conduct, and integrity in our corporate DNA.
-The GSGC provides oversight on implementing the Group's sustainability and climate change strategy, where we aim to proactively create a net positive impact on our material matters.
-The committee also oversees the management of bribery, corruption and other related risks.
+The Board Group Sustainability Council (BGSC), formerly known as the Group Sustainability and Governance Committee (GSGC) convenes every quarter and assists the Board in fulfilling its responsibilities in advocating and fostering a culture of sustainability, ethical conduct, and integrity in our corporate DNA.
+The BGSC provides guidance and oversight on the Group's sustainability matters, including but not limited to climate change.

 • Board Risk and Compliance Committee